koustubhhegde/texttoimg/README.md

 # Text-to-Image Converter

-A powerful and easy-to-use Text-to-Image Converter that takes natural language input and generates stunning images using deep learning.
-Ideal for creative AI applications, content generation, and experimenting with vision-language models.
+This project implements a Text-to-Image Converter using deep learning models.
+It takes textual input from the user and generates a relevant image based on the description.
+The system leverages state-of-the-art NLP and Computer Vision models to translate natural language into visual representations.

 ## Features

-- Converts text prompts into high-quality images
+- Converts textual descriptions into realistic images
-- Supports various image styles
+- Supports detailed and creative prompts
+- User-friendly interface for entering text and viewing results
-- Fast generation time with optimized model inference
+- Fast generation with GPU acceleration support
-- Simple and clean UI
-- Plug-and-play model architecture
-- Extensible for customization and fine-tuning
+- Works with multiple styles (photorealistic, artistic, etc.)

-## Tech Stack
+## Technologies Used

-- Python (Google Colab)
-- HuggingFace Transformers / Diffusers
+Python - Core programming language

-- PyTorch or TensorFlow
+PyTorch / TensorFlow - For model implementation

+HuggingFace Transformers - For leveraging pretrained models like DALL·E or Stable Diffusion